-With the underground line L3 go to the station Lesseps.
+With the metro L3 go to the station Lesseps.
 From there it's about 10-15 minutes by foot.
-Go from the station from the main road Travessera de Dalt up (not the great guide to follow) to the left side of a road with the not very simple name "Avinguda del Santuari de Sant Josep de la Muntanya".
-These go up until the end of the Carrer d'Ot.
-You will see the entrance already.
+From the station walk along the main road Travessera de Dalt (Don't follow the large signs) until you reach the street "Avinguda del Santuari de Sant Josep de la Muntanya" on the left side of a road.
+Walk along this road all the war to the end, when you reach Carrer d'Ot.
+From there you can see the entrance already.

 On our map we have drawn the way for you.

-If you follow the signs, you can reach the Parc Güell through a side entrance, an escalators takes you up the mountain for the last metres.
-You leave the Parc at the main entrance and go back the way as described above.
+If you follow the large sign, you can reach Park Güell through a side entrance, an escalator takes you up the mountain for the last metres.
+You can leave the park at the main entrance and go back the way as described above.